-Smoke detectors are not simply a suggestion for your home; they are a necessity for survival.
+Smoke detectors are not simply a suggestion for your home; they are a necessity to help you survive burn injuries, or even worse, death.
 As a result, the fire department in Saltillo, MS is giving them away for free.

 The department was recently awarded a Federal Emergency Management Agency (FEMA) Assistance to Firefighters Grant, and used it to order 2,100 smoke detectors, which they are looking to install in 700 homes.
 According to Saltillo Fire Chief Mark Nowell, “We have to have them installed by the end of August.”